yaser11138/E-learning/README.md

 ## Support

 For support, please open an issue in the GitHub repository or contact the maintainers.

+## Media Storage

+The platform uses Cloudinary for media storage, providing:
+- Secure cloud storage for all media files
+- Automatic image optimization
+- Video streaming capabilities
+- CDN delivery for faster content loading
+- Automatic backup and versioning

+To configure Cloudinary:
+1. Sign up for a Cloudinary account
+2. Get your credentials from the Cloudinary dashboard
+3. Add them to your `.env` file
+4. The platform will automatically handle media uploads to Cloudinary